-Welsh Government will: provide a standard framework of procurement measures that are proportionate and demonstrate engagement with the WPPS.
-Collate information and report to the Minister for Finance & Government Business and Procurement Board for consideration in future policy development implementation.
-The Welsh public sector will: Complete an annual return to Welsh Government of procurement outcomes, achieved through procurement. -- ---
+- provide a standard framework of procurement measures that are proportionate and demonstrate engagement with the WPPS. - Collate information and report to the Minister for Finance & Government Business and Procurement Board for consideration in future policy development implementation.

+Complete an annual return to Welsh Government of procurement outcomes, achieved through procurement.